Angelmmiguel/ditto_code/README.md

-Ditto
+DittoCode
 =====

-Transform your ruby code based on a custom variable
+Transform and execute your ruby code based on a custom variable